mavolin/adam/CONTRIBUTING.md

 We would love to see the ideas you want to bring in to improve this project.
 Before you get started, make sure to read the guidelines below.

-## Contributing through issues

-If have an idea how to improve this project or if you found a bug, let us know by submitting an issue.
-The issue templates will take care of most of the requirements, but there is one thing you should note:

-### Titles

-We not only use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for commits, but also for issue titles.
-If you propose a feature use `feat`, for bug fixes use `fix`, etc.

 ## Code Contributions
 ### Opening an Issue